 Conditions: Dirt paths and paved paths around the lake

 The Scott Pierson Trail ties into the Narrows Bridge trail (and originally consisted only of this portion), but extends farther.
-As of 2011, it begins in South Tacoma near Sprague and 25th.
-There are plans for it to connect with the Cushman Trail in Gig Harbor too.
+It begins in South Tacoma near Sprague and 25th and extends to 24th St. NW and SR 16 in Gig Harbor.
 The trail is entirely paved, has some inclines but nothing too intense, and spans a total of five miles from start to finish.
 This trail is great for bikers and long-distance runners, and can be fun to explore for walkers as well.
 The scenery is not amazing and you will hear some traffic noise.

 This trail is located just across the street from the entrance to Spanaway Park and has a entrance off a parking lot, but once you cross into the forest, the trails are pristine and peaceful.
 You will pass a salmon bypass and may even see salmon there during parts of the spring.

 Access: On the west side of the Sprinker Recreation Center parking lot, through an archway that read Bresemann Forest.

 If you are close to or in Puyallup, this trail is one of your best bets.
 Found within South Hill Park, the Nathan Chapman Memorial Trail and South Hill Park Loop Trail both connect to each other and offer miles of paved trails to stroll.

 Access: This trail is located within South Hill Park located at 86th Ave.
 East & 144th St. East.